 No one likes to be criticized in public.
 It is embarrassing and if ever there was an example of an aversive stimulus, this would be one of them.

 Unfortunately, some bosses use this tactic frequently when a member of the team underperforms.
 It’s not a highly recommended leadership style, especially in the 21st century, but it still exists in a lot of companies.

 On the one hand, you can look at this scenario from the perspective of the public scolding being punishment for bad performance.
 On the other hand, from a different perspective it is an example of using negative reinforcement.

 The employee will try harder to do well to avoid being criticized in front of colleagues.
 Here, he is engaging in active avoidance learning.

 One key principle of all operant conditioning techniques is that the reinforcers have to be something that the individual values.
 Of course, these days there may be nothing a teenager values more than the internet.
 So, this is a very powerful reinforcer for parents to use to their advantage.

 If parents want to increase their child’s sense of responsibility and helping out around the house, then they can use time on the internet.

 For example, until a certain number of chores each week are completed, the teenager is forbidden to use the internet.
 This should spark any teenager into immediate action.

-In this scenario, the negative reinforcer is restricted internet access and the target behavior is doing household chores.
+In this scenario, the negative reinforcer is restricted internet access and the goal behavior is doing household chores.